 Scan your favourite industry-related blogs for inspiration.
 If possible, read a few pages of a good book on your specific business areas, be it in finance, fashion, logistics or food.

 Share via Facebook or Twitter two or three useful articles that your followers may find interesting.
 Be sure to include and acknowledge the author of the content if you do so.

-Jot down any ideas you may have a blog post, infographic, video, or piece of premium content.
+Jot down any ideas you may have.
+Refer to them later when you put together a blog post, infographic, video, or other longer pieces of premium content.

 Publish a blog post at least once a week.
 Yes, I know that it can be a challenge if you haven’t started.

 Remember all those draft ideas which you’ve jotted down during the course of the week?
 Now’s the time to flesh these out in detail and transform them into an article.